 Every organization prohibits employees from using certain software.
-Desktop Central helps in the prohibiting the usage of certain software in accordance to your company policies.
+Endpoint Central helps in the prohibiting the usage of certain software in accordance to your company policies.
 Detecting such prohibited software will help tackle compliance issues that might otherwise pop-up.
-Desktop Central provides an option to add the list of software that are prohibited in the company.
+Endpoint Central provides an option to add the list of software that are prohibited in the company.
 You can also configure and receive notification through email and take the necessary action.
 The auto-uninstall feature allows you to automatically remove the software within a specified time frame, once it is detected in the client machine.
 However, you can also exempt certain computers from the auto-uninstallation routine.

 You can simply add the list of software that is prohibited in the company to be detected during the regular scan cycles.
 Follow the steps given below to add a prohibited software to the list.